SiddhantSadangi/st_login_form/README.md

 - [ ] Allow users to customise demo login form
 - [ ] Add code preview for the rendered login form

+## :bow: Acknowledgements
+- [Streamlit](https://streamlit.io) for the amazing Streamlit framework and promoting this library
+- [Ahmed Ramadan](https://www.linkedin.com/in/theahmedrmdan/) for implementing password hashing
+- Everyone who has shared feedback to improve this library!

 ## :handshake: Get Involved!
 Your feedback and contributions can help shape the future of Streamlit Login Form.
 If you have ideas or features you'd like to see, let's collaborate!